 Top salespeople generally track and measure many factors from their area and industry.
 The history of sales and assumptions for the future can be very valuable as you seek to set your new marketing plans and territory targets.

 There are different types of questions that you can use in a sales or customer service situation.
 In fact there are many question alternatives and they are used in circumstances that suit.
 As a sales negotiator it pays to practice your dialogue to draw on these very special skills.
+(NB – you can get plenty of commercial real estate negotiation tips right here in Snapshot right here – its free)

 So what question types are there?
 Try these for starters: